Men convicted in Ahmaud Arbery killing face life sentences - NewsBreak

 Men convicted in Ahmaud Arbery killing face life sentences

-In court, Arbery's sister recalled her brother's humor, describing him as a positive thinker with a big personality.
-She told the judge her brother had dark skin “that glistened in the sunlight," thick, curly hair and an athletic build, factors that made him a target to the men who pursued him.

-“These are the qualities that made these men assume that Ahmaud was a dangerous criminal and chase them with guns drawn.
-To me, those qualities reflect a young man full of life and energy who looked like me and the people I loved," Jasmine Arbery said.

-Murder carries a mandatory sentence of life in prison under Georgia law unless prosecutors seek the death penalty, which they opted against for Arbery’s killing.
-For Superior Court Judge Timothy Walmsley, the main decision will be whether to grant father and son Greg and Travis McMichael and their neighbor, William “Roddie” Bryan an eventual chance to earn parole.
+Murder carries a mandatory sentence of life in prison under Georgia law unless prosecutors seek the death penalty, which they opted against for Arbery's killing.
+For Superior Court Judge Timothy Walmsley, the main decision will be whether to grant the defendants an eventual chance to earn parole.

-Arbery's mother asked for the maximum sentence, saying she suffered a personal, intense loss made worse by a trial where the men's defense was that Arbery made bad choices that led to his death.

-“This wasn’t a case of mistaken identity or mistaken fact.
-They chose to target my son because they didn’t want him in their community.
-They chose to treat him differently than other people who frequently visited their community,” Wanda Cooper-Jones said.
-"And when they couldn’t sufficiently scare or intimidate him, they killed him.”

 For Travis McMichael, who is 35, “that could make a significant difference,” said Page Pate, an Atlanta criminal defense attorney who isn't involved in the case.
 "For the two older guys, it’s effectively a full life sentence.”